 This form is for a student’s initial application into The Honors College.

-For students who wish to withdraw from The Honors College, please email Dr. Carson to submit your request.
+For students who wish to withdraw from The Honors College, please email Dr. Tom Goldstein to submit your request.

 These forms all relate to a student’s honors project.
 An FAQ about the honors project can be found here.